 Colleges to visit

-There are 39 historical colleges and halls in Oxford many of which have famous architecuture, alumni or artefacts.
+Of the 39 historical colleges and halls in Oxford many have famous architecuture, alumni or artefacts.
 Some colleges are open most of the time during vacations but some are only open at select times.
 If there is a college you particularly want to visit, please get in touch with them directly to find out their opening times.
 Each college has it's own unique features, for example:

 Keble College - the original inspiration for Hogwarts Hall, and also home of the famous "Light of the World" painting by Pre-Raphaelite artist Holman Hunt.